 Children on Campus

-To protect the safety of young visitors and to avoid disruptive behavior, Mid Michigan College seeks to establish an environment that is safe and secure for all members of the campus community, including minor children.
+To protect the safety of young visitors and avoid disruptive behavior, Mid Michigan College seeks to establish an environment that is safe and secure for all members of the campus community, including minor children.
 Various interactions with minor children occur every day on campus when children are present with guests, visitors, or prospective/enrolled students.
 Children also actively participate in programs and activities hosted by the College or third parties.
 When young children accompany an employee, student, or visitor to campus.
-In these instances, the College requires that the child be under the constant supervision of a responsible adult.
-This means, that there must be an unobstructed line-of-sight between the child/children and the adult, the child should be under control and non-disruptive to the learning/work environment.
+In these situations, the College requires that the child be under the constant supervision of a responsible adult.
+This requires that there must be an unobstructed line-of-sight between the child/children and the adult.
+The child/children should be disciplined and non-disruptive to the learning/work environment.
 Additionally, per the College’s Code of Conduct, children are prohibited in classrooms, laboratories, testing centers or other areas of instruction.

-Minors that have been admitted to the College, children who participate in organized, scheduled activities/events, and dual enrolled high school students, may be on campus without adult supervision.
-Parents/guardians of minor children participating in a scheduled activity or event should consider enrolling in Mid’s visitor emergency notification system to receive text message alerts in the event of campus closure or situations that may warrant the issuance of a timely warning or emergency notification.
-Incident information and updates would also be posted and available on Mid’s website.
+Minors that have been admitted to the College, children who participate in organized, scheduled activities/events, and dual enrolled high school students, are permitted on campus without adult supervision.
+Parents/guardians of minor children that engage in scheduled activities or events should consider enrollment in Mid’s visitor emergency notification system in order to receive text message alerts in the event of a campus closure or situations that warrant the issuance of an emergency notification or timely warning.
+In these situations, Incident information and updates would also be posted and available on Mid’s website.

 Reporting Suspected Acts of Child Abuse and Neglect